← Back to eero Routers Modem / Router UFB Settings

 - When configuring VLAN tag with an existing network:

-- Open the eero app Select the Settings tab > Advanced > Tap ISP Settings > Choose VLAN Tag.
+- Open the eero app Select the Settings tab > Network Settings > Tap ISP Settings > Choose VLAN Tag.

 - Make change to 10,